UKnowWhoIm/cowin-discord-bot/README.md

 ### Workflow

 For detailed understanding of the working of the project refer the [flowchart](images/flowchart.jpg) that we have prepared.

-### How to add the bot to your server?

-1. Ensure that you have the latest version of the discord client
-2. Visit the **Cowin Assist Bot's** [website](https://cowin-discord-bot-1.uknowwhoim.repl.co/) and click on the **Add to server** button.
-3. Then login or register with your discord server.
-4. After logging in, select the server from the list where you wish to display the Bot.
-5. Provide authorization for the Bot to regulate and control your discord server.
-6. Check the **Add the bot to a server** and press the **Authorize** option.

 ### Demo